paul-wolf/yewdoc-client/readme.md

 certain information, like:

 * Email: your email that has not been registered to Remote
-* URL: the endpoint for the remote yewdoc service.
+* URL: the endpoint for the remote Yewdocs service.
 Currently, that is just https://doc.yew.io
 * username: this is the username you desire to have on the remote service
 * first name: first name (optional)
 * last name: your last name (optional)